tchx84/Flatseal/DOCUMENTATION.md

 Controller Area Network bus | Toggle | Allow the application to use canbus sockets.
 You must also have [network access](#share) for this to work. | `--allow=canbus` and `--disallow=canbus`

 #### Filesystem

-List of filesystem subsets available to the application.

 Name | Type | Description | `flatpak override` equivalent
 --- | --- | --- | ---